 Writing in the form of a story can be deeply personal and open up avenues that many people would never have realized about the author.
 Telling your story through the keyboard is one of the greatest ways to connect with people.
 When you start to tell a story, it takes away the business and reveals the person who helped make the business what it is.

 In our writing, you can see the interworking’s of our lives and how our unique experiences shaped who we are today.
-From Todd and his Hunting Buddy to from Dawn going to The Ball Game with her dad.
+From Todd and his Hunting Buddy to from Dawn going to The Ball Game with her dad, to Bret encapsulating what Sunsets, Pine Trees, and Fishing Line mean to him.
+Don’t be afraid to share more than you may think in these pieces.
+Putting an emotional connection between you and your customer can be the difference in a lifelong relationship and not.
+A great example of this Failure & Unanswered Wishes, a blog written by Bret about some tough realizations he had to make in his life.
 These stories give you the biggest peak behind the curtain of any content we put out to the public and consequently they are always the most popular.

 While handshakes and “how do you do’s” may be a thing of the past, it is still possible to create truly meaningful relationships with your customer.
 Although it may be alike on Facebook instead of a thank you, know that by using these tactics building relationships is still possible in the gadget-filled day and age we live in.

 If you want more info on connecting with people on through social media and the internet check out: The Kind Complete Guide to Social Media Marketing and The Kinda Complete Guide to Internet, Digital, and Mobile Marketing.